← Back to All Toronto Dogs

 Toronto is a condo city.
 Most downtown and midtown buildings have pet rules written into the condo declaration, and the typical pattern is one dog under 25 to 30 pounds, sometimes with breed restrictions.
 Small dogs clear most of these caps comfortably, which is why they dominate Toronto's rescue adoption flow.

-The provincial pit bull ban under the Dog Owners' Liability Act was repealed in 2024, but individual condo boards can and do still restrict specific breeds.
-Before you adopt, do three things: ask the condo board or property manager for the current pet rules in writing, confirm the weight cap and any breed list, and check whether you need pre-approval for pet ownership.
+Ontario's Dog Owners' Liability Act restricts Pit Bull-type dogs at the provincial level, and individual condo boards can and do add their own breed restrictions on top.
+Most small breeds are clear of both layers, but before you adopt, do three things: ask the condo board or property manager for the current pet rules in writing, confirm the weight cap and any breed list, and check whether you need pre-approval for pet ownership.
 Rejection after committing to a dog is brutal, so do the paperwork first.

 Top condo-friendly small breeds: Cavalier King Charles, French Bulldog, Shih Tzu, Boston Terrier, Maltese, mature Bichon Frise, mature Pug.
 These breeds adapt well to elevator buildings, weekly groomer visits, and a walking lifestyle around the neighbourhood.
 Watch out for: vocal small breeds (Yorkies, Chihuahuas, Pomeranians) need bark training in concrete towers with shared walls.
 Dachshunds need elevator access (no walk-up stairs; IVDD risk on long backs).